Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Sex addiction is a complex and often misunderstood disorder that can have serious consequences for individuals and their relationships.

-At Design for Recovery, our team of trained professionals provides evidence-based support, including support groups and life skills training, to help individuals overcome their addiction in a sober living environment.
+At Design for Recovery, our dedicated team provides peer support and structured living guidance in a recovery-focused environment.

-Our Houses provide a safe and supportive environment for individuals to transition from addiction to independent living while receiving ongoing support from our team of professionals.
+Our Houses provide a safe and supportive environment for individuals to transition from addiction to independent living while receiving ongoing support from our team of recovery mentors.

 Our goal is to help individuals struggling with addiction develop healthy coping mechanisms, build strong relationships, and achieve lasting recovery.
-Through our comprehensive approach to sober living, we help our residents achieve a better quality of life and a sense of purpose and fulfillment.
+Through our comprehensive approach to sober living, we support our residents in achieving a better quality of life and a sense of purpose and fulfillment.

 • What Causes Sex Addiction?